ctnguyen/ctnguyen/ctn_cpp/src_QuantLibHello/README.txt

 cmake ..\src_QuantLibHello -G "YOUR_APPROPRIATED_CMAKE_GENERATOR"

-For Visual studio 2012, use the generator by "Visual Studio 11" For Mac OS X and Linux , use the generator by "Eclipse CDT4 - Unix Makefiles"
+For Visual studio 2012, use the generator by "Visual Studio 11" For Eclipse CDT Linux . use the generator by "Eclipse CDT4 - Unix Makefiles" For Mac OS Xcode       use the generator by "Xcode"

 ==========Installation QuantLib 1.4 Mac OS ==========
 http://quantlib.org/install/macosx.shtml